hliscorp/mvc/README.md

 | application/resolvers | \Foo\HtmlResolver | application/resolvers/HtmlResolver.php | \Foo\HtmlResolver |
 | application/resolvers | foo/\Bar\HtmlResolver | application/resolvers/foo/HtmlResolver.php | \Bar\HtmlResolver |

-This logic is already implemented by this API!
+This logic is entirely implemented by this API!
+Developers only need to plug in suitable [Lucinda\MVC\ViewResolver](#Abstract Class ViewResolver) classes in XML.

 ### How Is Route Detected